justinlietz93/breakthrough_generator/README.md

 The "Breakthrough-Idea Walkthrough" Framework is an eight-stage structure that guides an LLM through a sequence of prompts, each designed to build upon previous outputs.
 The framework progressively develops a novel idea from initial domain understanding to a complete, actionable blueprint.

+## Modules

+This project consists of two main modules:

+1. **Orchestrator (`orchestrator.py`)**: The main module that walks an LLM through the 8-stage framework to generate breakthrough ideas
+2. **Proposal Generator**: Modules that convert the generated ideas into a formal academic research proposal:
+   - `ai_proposal_generator.py`: Uses API calls to Claude or DeepSeek to generate the proposal
+   - `cursor_proposal_generator.py`: Creates a prompt for use with Cursor's built-in Claude (no API key required)

 ## How to Use

+### Stage 1: Generate Breakthrough Ideas with the Orchestrator

 1. Run the orchestrator script with your preferred LLM:
    ```